Snawoot/quickcerts/README.md

   -k KEY_SIZE, --key-size KEY_SIZE
-                        RSA key size used for all certificates (default: 2048) -D DOMAINS [DOMAINS ...], --domains DOMAINS [DOMAINS ...] domain names covered by certificate.
+                        RSA key size used for all certificates (default: 2048) -D DOMAINS [DOMAINS ...], --domains DOMAINS [DOMAINS ...]
+                        Generate server certificate which covers following
+                        domains delimited by spaces.
 First one will be set as CN.
-Option can be used multiple times (default:
+Option can be used multiple times. (default: None) -C CLIENT, --client CLIENT
+                        Generate client certificate with following name.
-                        None)
+                        (default: None)
 ```